openharmony/docs/en/application-dev/ui/ui-ts-overview.md

 -   **System capability APIs**

-    Development is never so easy, with a diverse array of encapsulated system capability APIs, from UI design to system capability invoking.
+    Development has never been so easy, with a diverse array of encapsulated system capability APIs, from UI design to system capability invoking.

 ## Overall Architecture<a name="section11428133282710"></a>